Interface Overview

 Simulation results are listed on the left-hand side of the simulation result tab.
 The "top-one" with the pin symbol always points to the last simulation and the result display will automatically refresh after a new simulation is run.

-Use the button New Chart
+Use the button New Chart to add a new empty chart in a new window.

 Zoom options